annewoelfl/Seamounts/Workflow Image Segmentation.md

 \*\*\*

-- MobileNetV2, integration of this Transfer Learning strategy had worse results than the standalone model
+- MobileNetV2, integration of this Transfer Learning strategy had worse results than the standalone model, maybe could be tweaked

-- ResNet50
+- ResNet50 produced memory error first and then Kernel and program crashes, so abandoned

+- maybe transfer learning with normal image recognition models is not so easily applicable to topographical/bathygraphical data